 Any person over the age of 18 years who is not under any legal disability (e.g. not a person of unsound mind), and who has money or assets not less than the value of the bail, may be a surety.
 This does not include a corporation or other association.

 The bail decision-maker has a discretion as to whether to accept a person as a surety (s 9).

 Matters taken into account to determine whether a person is a suitable surety include:

 • the financial resources of the proposed surety;

 • the character and prior convictions of the proposed surety;

 • the proximity (by reason of kinship, residence or other relationship) between the accused and the proposed surety (presumably, the closer the proximity, the greater will be the opportunities for the surety to exercise control over the accused and an accused’s willingness to abide by any bail order).

 Before admitting a person to bail with a surety, the bail decision-maker must be satisfied of the means of the surety.
 This will be done by asking on oath any questions thought necessary, and by requiring the proposed surety to sign an affidavit.

-A surety may appear before a court or give information and undertakings via an audiovisual link (s 9(3A)).
+A surety may appear at court or give information and undertakings via an audiovisual link (s 9(3A)).